samhitapn/sWGS-HRD/README.md

     Lines :
         1) #24 (Path to template_ichorCNA.job)
         2) #46 (Path to template_splitChr_mpileup_hg38.job)

+    File : template_ichorCNA.job
+    Lines :
+        1) 26 (Path to the src folder to access the ichorCNA.sh file)

+    File : ichorCNA.sh
+    Lines :
+        1) #33 (Path to the .rds own reference file required for generating panel of Normals for ichorCNA)

     File : main_HRD.R
     Lines :
         1) #9 (Path to the HRD Functions R file)